 Rosslyn S. Kleeman Scholarship Fund

 Rosslyn Kleeman received her BS degree from the University of Minnesota in Public Planning and Government in 1972, and she was the first person to graduate from the University Without Walls.
 “Roz” had a long and distinguished career in public service in Minnesota and in Washington, D.C.
-This scholarship will support students working towards their undergraduate degree and interested in public service and in careers in government and the public sector.
+This scholarship will support students working towards their undergraduate degree.
+Preference is given to students interested in careers in government or public services.